 Along the narrow alleys of El Carmen, you’ll stumble upon beautiful palaces, secret nooks, bohemian squares, and a wealth of independent shops and sidewalk terraces perfect for enjoying a nice breakfast in the sun.

 One of my favorite breakfast spots in this area is called Brunch Corner – La Virgen.
-Also, if you like specialty coffee, make sure you check out BEAT Brew Bar.

 Among the most important attractions in the Old Town that you should not miss are the City Hall Square, the Estación del Norte train station, and the Gothic Serranos Towers.
 The largest fresh produce market in Europe, Mercado Central, is also a feast for the eyes (and stomach).